manuelsrleon/fractal-tree/README.md

 # fractal-tree

 This is a quick and dirty little Python script that spawns a tkinter window with a canvas that draws a fractal tree with a terminally recursive function.
+It was inspired by p5js' version of Daniel Schiffman's recursive tree.
 It is fun to mess around with.

 ## Controls
 `Mouse`: It controls both height and branch angle of the tree.
 Vertical movement controls the individual length of the branches, and horizontal movement controls the angle of said branches.